Inside former Home and Away star's fall from grace

 "He wasn't involved in a planned or organised criminal group, it was spontaneous from his drug addiction … but he needs to address the mental health and addiction issues."

-Magistrate Alison Viney accepted Dean had a "significant drug and alcohol problem" which led to the violent offending.
+Magistrate Alison Viney accepted Dean had a "significant drug and alcohol problem" that led to the violent offending.

 The court heard Dean had been given the opportunity to enter into rehab centres from past court appearances but failed to stick to it.